ICT2104-robokaar/communication/README.md

 - 3x Jumper wires

 UART Configuration for M5Stick C Plus

-Baud Rate of 115200
+- Baud Rate of 115200
-g26 UART RX pin -> p3.3 RX pin EUSCI_A2_BASE msp432
+- g26 UART RX pin -> p3.3 RX pin EUSCI_A2_BASE msp432
-g0 UART TX pin -> p3.2 TX pin EUSCI_A2_BASE msp432
+- g0 UART TX pin -> p3.2 TX pin EUSCI_A2_BASE msp432

 # WebApp

 A simple web application created in NodeJS and EJS.
-For the purpose of this module, the .env is exposed in the GitHub repo as it does not host any sensitive data.
+For the purpose of this module, the port number is exposed in the GitHub repo.

 NODEJS Guide